Vision / Mission / History

 At the turn of the century, the leadership was transferred to Rev. J. T. Turner, who served as pastor for ten years.
 He devoted his time largely to the tasks of bettering the moral and material conditions of his flock.

-After the leadership of Rev. Turner, Rev. Richard J. Bass became pastor and served 25 years.
+After the leadership of Rev. Turner, Rev. R. J. Bass became pastor and served 27 years.
 During his administration, many members were added to the church.
 He was deeply interested in the younger members and took delight in instructing them in religious activities.

-Upon the resignation of Rev. Skipwith, the leadership of the church was passed to Dr. Cary S. McCall, who was nominated by the Pulpit Committee.
-Rev. McCall embarked upon his ministry at the church on April 5, 1933.
+Upon the resignation of Rev. Skipwith, the leadership of the church was passed to Dr. C. S. McCall, who was nominated by the Pulpit Committee.
+Rev. McCall was formally notified of his appointment.
+A young man, full of courage, ambition and possessing an abundance of faith in the goodness of humankind, Rev. McCall embarked upon his ministry at the church on April 5, 1933.

 The congregation moved into its present church building on January 1, 1958.
 Our current edifice was comparatively new, constructed between the years of 1947 and 1948 by Fairmount Memorial Baptist Church.
+It has a seating capacity of 550, and Sunday Church School accommodations for more than 700.
 In 1967, the mortgage was burned.
 Truly, the Lord has smiled upon us.

 Although the pulpit was temporarily declared vacant upon Dr. McCall’s retirement, the congregation firmly believed that our Almighty Father would send a shepherd to lead His flock.

-Dr. C. E. Jones’ emphasis was to uplift the church.
+Dr. C. E. Jones’ emphasis was to uplift the church, and not the office of Pastor.
 He constantly praised the church and church officers for the progress made.
 His concern for the upkeep of our church building led to the renovation of our roof, the restoration of our Hammond organ, and the Restoration-Renovation Project to update church facilities in preparation for future ministries.

-In striving to be Spiritually Redemptive, Educationally Respectable and Socially Responsible we have reached outside the walls to reach our community for the Lord.
-We have held several community oriented evangelistic events, health expos, church picnics, and community prayer walks to celebrate with the community.
+In striving to be spiritually redemptive, educationally respectable and socially responsible we have reached outside the walls in order to reach our community for the Lord.
+We have held several community oriented evangelistic events, health expo and church picnics to celebrate with the community.

 Dr. Ponder established the following ministry categories to minister to the wide variety of needs for the people of God: Worship and Praise, Education and Discipleship, Koinonia, Evangelism and Missions, Congregational Care, Property Care and Administration.
 Pastor Ponder has emphasized the importance and integration of technology with new computers and Wi-Fi.
-Several other ministries and accomplishments have been completed and added to aid the people of God:
+Several other ministries have been added to aid the people of God: Dream Makers Academy, Comfort Ministry, Parking Ministry, Overcomer’s Ministry, Mid-Day Senior Bible Study, Ordaining of ministers and deacons, Acquisition of property, Participants in Black Church Leadership Conference, One Church-One Child Adoption, Website launched in June 2006, replacing sanctuary lights, and WOW (Worship on Wednesday) services.

 With the Word of God as our guide, it is our desire to continue to Make A Difference in the Community for the Kingdom of God.